- Client Portal Sign In

 The Californian Privacy Act of 2018 (CCPA) is a statute that regulates consumer privacy in the State of California.
 It unifies data protection laws across the state of California with the intention of strengthening the privacy rights of individuals.
-The CCPA takes effect from 1 January 2020, and this statement explains how McLarens holds personal data in California, what we do with it and who we might send it to.
+The CCPA takes effect from 1 January 2020, and this statement explains how McLarens and its US subsidiary companies hold personal data in California, what we do with it and who we might send it to.

-This statement covers both McLarens, LLC and AEG.
+This statement covers McLarens, LLC, AEG and Halliwell Engineering.

 We value the privacy of your personal information.